Cheney, WA 99004

 Will there be new dining options in the redesigned PUB?

 - Yes!
 We are excited to offer a larger, student-friendly dining area with enough space to bring in national food retail chains.
-Tell us your preferences for any dining chains you'd like to have on campus.

 How much will students have to pay for the redesign project?